menehune23/sol/README.md

 ### Symbol Width

-Sol symbols, regardless of font, are intended to be fixed-with.
+Sol symbols, regardless of font, are intended to be fixed-width.
 This makes it easy to align letters for formatting purposes.

 ## License